No passwords, No popups, No AI, No cost:

 A. Hi Piers.
 Conventionally, galvanizing has been considered a functional corrosion-resistant finish, and whatever it looks like, it looks like.
 And there are good reasons for this, including the fact than a galvanizer uses a huge vat holding many tons of molten zinc and is not going to try to tweak it back and forth to make it look pretty.

 But weighed against this is that when people want something enough they eventually get it.
-I've read on these pages for 22 years why it's not possible to get consistent color anodizing on aircraft grade aluminum ... then Apple decided that their iPhones would be made of aircraft grade aluminum and proceeded to build millions of absolutely identical parts.
+I've read on these pages for 22 years why it's not possible to get consistent color anodizing on aircraft grade aluminum ... then Apple decided that their iPhones would be made of aircraft grade aluminum and proceeded to build millions of identical parts.
 And there are many examples of exotic finishes.

 The first direction I would look is some sort of clearcoat of partial wavelength thickness, whether created by anodizing the zinc, or by a PVD process, or applying a silicate or zirconium finish, or an organic.
 I think you could get the desired consistent color tint as from anodizing of titanium, or an iridescent that changes shade from different viewing angles, or a rainbow appearance like carnival glass.
 I am confident that at least initially it would retain the metallic and spangled look, and be a cool looking building feature, and that somebody is going to do it eventually :-)

 I don't actually know how to do it, and am only talking theoretically, and don't know if your project can support the development effort though.
+Permanence might be a problem for metallic dyes, but they are certainly available and ought to offer consistency.

 Regards,